 Three days before your hair transplant

-Three days before your hair restoration procedure, you should discontinue alcohol consumption as this can negatively affect the results of your healing.
+Three days before your hair restoration procedure, you should discontinue alcohol consumption as this can negatively affect your healing.
 For those who routinely dye their hair to hide graying, please do not dye your hair within the three days prior to your procedure.
-Stress is the ultimate stressor on the body and therefore, it is important that you work to minimize stress as much as possible in the days leading up to your procedure.
+Stress is the most damaging agent on the body and therefore, it is important that you try to minimize stress as much as possible in the days leading up to your procedure.

 The big day; the morning of your treatment